D2KLab/sumly/README.md

-### Baseline approach Frequency based developed a CUI-based on extractive summarization of discharge summaries.
+### Baseline approach developed a CUI-based on extractive summarization of discharge summaries.

    ## Requirements